 Graduate Assistant to the Faculty-in-Residence

-The Graduate Assistant to the Faculty-in-Residence (FIR GA) works collaboratively with faculty, staff, and students to foster vibrant and inclusive residential areas that offer academic, cultural, and social programming for residents.
-The FIR GA is a Northwestern graduate student who serves as a part-time (10-12 hours per week), live-out staff member, and reports to the FIR.
+As a part of the Residential Services team, the Graduate Assistant to the Faculty-in Residence (FIR GA) works collaboratively with faculty, staff, and students to foster a vibrant and inclusive environment in a residential area with a live-in faculty member who organizes academic, cultural, and social programming for residents.
+The FIR GA is a Northwestern graduate student who serves as a part-time (18-20 hours per week), live-in staff member, and has a dual report to the FIR and the central office staff within Residential Academic Initiatives.
 This position includes working with diverse groups of students, staff, and faculty in a highly-selective and competitive environment.
-In particular, a GA can expect to work closely with Resident Directors (RD) and Resident Assistants (RA), who are Residential Life staff members.
+The GA can expect to work closely with the area Resident Directors (RD), and, an Assistant Resident Director (ARD), who are Residential Life staff members.

 A FIR GA should be well-organized and able to work in a fast-paced, complex organization with daily priority changes.
 A successful FIR GA should possess excellent interpersonal communication, strong organizational and administrative skills, as well as a commitment to educate students, engage the community, and enrich the Northwestern experience.

 The Office of Residential Academic Initiatives (ORAI), which oversees the FIR program, currently anticipates three openings for 2022-23 academic year.
 The employment term will be September 1, 2022 through June 30, 2023.

 Faculty-in-Residence Engagement Support (60 percent, approximately 12 hours a week)

 - Support programming in the residential area served by the FIR

 - Assist the FIR with planning, coordinating, advertising, and hosting events and programs for residents

 - Assist the FIR in overseeing managing program spending, including submitting reimbursements and facilitating other spending on behalf of the FIR via ORAI